 Solo racers will not have to carry a baton.

-Pacers are allowed for solo 24 Hour runners and 100 milers only, starting at 7:00 pm on Saturday.
-All pacers must check in at the registration table.
+Pacers are allowed for solo 24 Hour runners and 100 milers only.
+All pacers must register at the registration table.

 Each team must have a representative captain.
 The captain is responsible for all the teams actions and will be held responsible for any rule infractions and all communications with race officials.